hoprnet/hoprnet/.processes/bounty.md

 1. The bounty admin approaches the program owner with a bounty idea and the program owner approves it.
 Optionally the bounty admin appoints a bounty expert to assist with the technical content.
    - Sometimes the program owner may approache a person with a bounty idea and asks that person to be the bounty admin.

 2. The bounty admin creates a GitHub issue using the [bounty template](../.github/ISSUE_TEMPLATE/bounty.md) in the dedicated bounty repository **(Needs to be created)**
    - Within each section of the template, provide the most concise details you can.
    - Feel free to expand on sections `Developing HOPR` and `What is HOPR?` with information more related to the bounty.

 3. The bounty admin assignes herself/himself to the bounty as well as the program owner.
-   - If the bounty admin appoints a bounty expert the bounty admin assigns the bounty expert to the issue as well.
+   - If the bounty admin appoints a bounty expert the bounty admin assigns the bounty expert to the issue as well. **(Need to link program.md)**

 4. The bounty admin assignes the dedicated bounty label to the issue.

 5. The bounty admin makes a comment in the GitHub issue (tagging the program owner) with an estimate of:
    - The time required to complete the bounty (in hours).
    - A guestimate of the bounty reward (in USD) based on a rate of ~50 USD per hour.